abstractmath.org GLOSSARY

 ”.

-“Definition: An element a of a group is involutive
+“Definition: An element a of a

-if ,
+group is involutive if ,

 where e is the identity element of

 the group.”
-Note that where carries no connotation of
+Note that where

-location in this sentence.
-There is
+connotation of location in this sentence.
+The statement “where e is the identity

 A proof of an assertion involving two elements x and y of some mathematical structure S might appear to require consideration of two cases in which x and y are related in different ways to each other; for example for some assertion P, P(x, y) or P(y, x) could hold.
 However, if there is a symmetry of S that interchanges x and y, you may need to consider only one case.
 In that case, the proof may begin with a remark such as,